Georgia Layoffs — April 2012

 |---|---|---|---|---|

-The single largest action involved The Wendy's Company at its Atlanta facility, reporting 195 affected workers.
+Leading the list was The Wendy's at its Atlanta facility, reporting 195 affected workers.
 The Atlanta Journal Constitution followed with 150 workers.

 This is the third consecutive month of declining layoff activity.

-The data underscores a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.